edgelesssys/constellation/terraform-provider-constellation/docs/data-sources/attestation.md

 ### Optional

 - `insecure` (Boolean) DON'T USE IN PRODUCTION Skip the signature verification when fetching measurements for the image.
-- `maa_url` (String) For Azure only, the URL of the Microsoft Azure Attestation service
+- `maa_url` (String) For Azure only, the URL of the Microsoft Azure Attestation service.
+The MAA's policy needs to be patched manually to work with Constellation OS images.
+See the [Constellation documentation](https://docs.edgeless.systems/constellation/workflows/terraform-provider#quick-setup) for more information.

 ### Read-Only